ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 flooding Ethernet switches and stations.

-Any attacker with access to the link, or with sufficient knowledge of local Bundle fordwarding configuration so as to inject BTP-U frames and cause them to be sent to an Ethernet peer, may overwhelm the receiver to the point of Denial of Service to other onlink senders.
+Any attacker with access to the link, or with sufficient knowledge of local Bundle forwarding configuration so as to inject BTP-U frames and cause them to be sent to an Ethernet peer, may overwhelm the receiver to the point of Denial of Service to other onlink senders.